Callenberg/streamer5/README.md

 This is the software that comes with the network music streamers custom built by Retro Audiophile Designs.

 The software makes it possible to stream music using Bluetooth, Spotify and Airplay.
 It connects the hardware to Bluetooth (as a sink) and it is also possible to connect to home networks with cable or Wi-Fi.
-It is even possible to connect a Bluetooth speaker or Bluetooth headphones (as a renderer) and in addition, it an be connected to old fashioned wired passive Hi-Fi speakers.
+It is even possible to connect a Bluetooth speaker or Bluetooth headphones (as a renderer) and in addition, it can be connected to old fashioned wired passive Hi-Fi speakers.
 The system and its connections are managed by a web interface.

 Hardware requirements:
 =====================
 Raspberry Pi 5, 2GB or more RAM, works with Raspberry Pi 3 and Pi 4 too.

 A Wi-Fi dongle (two Wi-Fi circuits makes the set up easier and better signal coverage).
+The onoard Wi-Fi is used as a hotspot.

-Class D amplifier IQaudio Pi-DigiAMP+ HAT for Raspberry Pi.
+Class D amplifier Raspberry Pi-DigiAMP+ HAT for Raspberry Pi or the Raspberry DAC+

-12-24V power source.
+12-24V power source for the amplifier.

 Software requirements:
 =====================